open-condo-software/condo/README.md

 3. JS Egghead.io courses: https://egghead.io/
 4. Docker compose: https://docs.docker.com/compose/

+# Philosophy

+ 1) BACKEND: You write domain models and services on backend side (it's better if each service have only one action)
+ 2) TESTS: TDD is matter!
+Tests should work parallel and independently!
+You should write tests in mind of extensibility (you don't need to rewrite the test if you add extra fields).
+You can move test to another git repository.
+You can run the tests on a remote production API by URL!
+We should test not only the our Unit.
+ 3) STYLE: You should follow the common style or change the whole style everywhere (not only in your files)
+ 4) THINK AND DESCRIBE BEFORE CODE!
+TODO(pahaz): write diagrams like c4 before write a code!

 # Init new Project

 You should have `docker-compose`, `git` and `node` commands.